Annex-Engineering/Annex-Engineering_User_Mods/Misc/Quickdraw/MrSuntoryTime_Switchdraw_probe/readme.md

-A magnetically coupled and repulsing version of annex engineering's microswitch Quickdraw probe.
+A magnetically coupled and repulsing version of ANNEX ENGINEERING's microswitch Quickdraw probe.

 Heavily inspired by [unklicky](https://github.com/majarspeed/Unklicky) and adapted from [unclid](https://github.com/Minsekt/Unclid).